BEXIS2/Documents/Docs/DataDescription.md

 > **Note:** If the unit is already assigned to a variable, changes will take effect immediately wherever that unit is used.
 Be cautious when editing units that are used in multiple places.

 ### Deleting a Unit

-You can also remove units that are not used in the system.
+You can also remove units that are not used in the repository.
 To remove a unit:

 1. Go to the main menu and select **Manage Units** under **Settings** to open the Manage Units page.
 2. In the table, select the unit you want to delete.